kellybethcronin/CodingSample/README.md

   - __HBS Case- Predicting Customer Churn at QWE Inc.pdf__ - The HBR case study
   - __HBS Case- Predicting Customer Churn at QWE Inc.xlsx__ - The relevant customer data
   - __CodeSample_KCronin_Churn at QWE Inc.rmd__ - The code used to understand the problem, perform analysis, and then submit a recommendation for best model to use for predicting churn.
+  - __Churn at QWE Inc.pdf__ - The .pdf output of the .rmd file.
+Since this is intended to display my coding skills and style, I have kept in more of the coding than I normally would provide to end-users.
   - __Churn-at-QWE-Inc_KellyCronin2.html__ - The .html output of the .rmd file.